Japanese Graphic Design

 Advancement of computer graphics at the end of the 20th century meant that clean lines and solid colours became increasingly popular and design took on less of a ‘handmade’ look.
 Graphic art and posters by Fukuda Shigeo, an artist known for his optical illusions, are a good example of art from this period.

-Haba Yoshitaka's new display Graphic Design in Japan: Connecting Aesthetics to Society’s Pulse is now available in the Library at Japan House London until late September.
-The books and images he presents examine a selected history of graphic design — and designers — in Japan, against a backdrop of their changing society.
-Discover the Japanese graphic designers’ different approaches to design and how they succeeded in gaining international recognition.
-Many of the books are available in Japanese language only, however, they are filled with a variety of striking images of art and design that can be understood universally.
-There is no need to book your visit to the Library, but guests numbers are limited to six people at any one time.
+Haba Yoshitaka's new display Graphic Design in Japan: Connecting Aesthetics to Society’s Pulse was available in the Library at Japan House Londonin 2021.
+The books and images he presented examined a selected history of graphic design — and designers — in Japan, against a backdrop of their changing society.